XSLT Support

 You know, I can understand Leo being disappointed at my dropping out of his powerbook acquisition scheme but I didn’t expect him to get nasty:

 Also, I know need to find a way to stick it to Adrian.
 There’s but one way: I need the 17″ model now (he got a 15″).
 I think someone’s compensating for something.
 The fact that my first comment to my housemate (who owns a 12″ powerbook) was “this should put an end to your computing supremacy” not withstanding.
+Of course I think Leo’s desperation is getting in the way of his logic now:

 Oh So Nice